Gianluigi Buffon: 2001–2004: Initial dominance

 At the beginning of the 2002–03 season, Juventus won the 2002 Supercoppa Italiana against Parma.
-Buffon had a dominant year, totalling 47 appearances in all competitions, of which 32 were in Serie A. He helped Juventus to the UEFA Champions League Final, only for his team to lose in a penalty shoot-out to Milan after a 0–0 draw at Old Trafford following extra time.
-Buffon managed to save two penalties, but Milan won the shootout 3–2.
-Buffon drew praise for making a reaction save from a close-range header by Filippo Inzaghi in the final during regulation time, which he later described as the most difficult save of his career in his 2008 autobiography, and as one of the most beautiful in 2014.
-Buffon saved a Luís Figo penalty in the second leg of the semi-finals, against defending champions Real Madrid, in Turin.
-Juventus progressed to the final, winning 4–3 on aggregate.
-Juventus managed to celebrate their second consecutive Serie A title that season, finishing the season with the best defence yet again, as Buffon conceded only 23 goals in 32 appearances.
-In 2003, Buffon received the Serie A Goalkeeper of the Year for the fourth time.
+Buffon had a dominant year, totalling 47 appearances in all competitions, of which 32 were in Serie A. He helped Juventus to the UEFA Champions League final, but lost in a penalty shoot-out to Milan.
+Buffon drew praise for making a reaction save from a close-range header by Filippo Inzaghi in the final during regulation time, which he later described as the most difficult save of his career in his 2008 autobiography.
+Juventus obtained their second consecutive Serie A, finishing with the least goals conceded with only 23 goals in 32 appearances.
 He also became the only goalkeeper ever to win the now defunct UEFA Most Valuable Player or UEFA Club Footballer of the Year award.
-He also won the UEFA Best Goalkeeper award, and was elected to the UEFA Team of the Year for the first time.
-He was also named the IFFHS World's Best Goalkeeper for the first time in his career.
+He won the UEFA Best Goalkeeper award, and was elected to the UEFA Team of the Year and named the IFFHS World's Best Goalkeeper.
 Buffon was also nominated for the 2003 Ballon d'Or that season, finishing in ninth place.

-Buffon began the 2003–04 season with Juventus by defeating Milan on penalties in the 2003 Supercoppa Italiana, with Buffon saving a penalty in the shootout, after a 1–1 draw.
-Juventus were eliminated in the round of 16 of the Champions League that season by Deportivo de La Coruña and finished the Serie A season in a disappointing third place, although they managed to reach the Coppa Italia Final.
-Buffon made his 100th appearance for Juventus that season on 30 September 2003 in a 2–1 away win over Olympiacos in the group stage of the Champions League.
-He was named by Pelé as one of the top 125 greatest living footballers in March 2004, but missed out on the Serie A Goalkeeper of the Year award, which went to Milan's league-winning goalkeeper Dida.
-He was once again elected as the Goalkeeper for the UEFA Team of the Year and as the IFFHS World's Best Goalkeeper.
-Buffon also received his first ever FIFA World Player of the Year nomination in 2004, finishing in 21st place alongside countryman Paolo Maldini.
+In the 2003–04 season, Juventus were eliminated in the round of 16 of the Champions League and finished the Serie A season in third place, and also reached the Coppa Italia final.
+Buffon made his 100th appearance for Juventus that season on 30 September 2003 in a 2–1 away win over Olympiacos.
+He was named by Pelé as one of the top 125 greatest living footballers in March 2004.
+He was again elected as the Goalkeeper for the UEFA Team of the Year and as the IFFHS World's Best Goalkeeper.
+Buffon received his first FIFA World Player of the Year nomination in 2004, finishing in 21st place.